Internship Information, Dates and Deadlines

 If you are planning to do a Summer or Fall 2014 internship and have not attended an information session in the past, plan to attend an information session this Spring.
 If you are thinking about an internship at any time in the future, you are also welcome to attend any of these sessions.

-NOTE: Fall internship: If circumstances with your Fall internship won't allow you to submit your proposal by March 28th, you must submit a DRAFT proposal to the Internship Coordinator to explain the situation.
+NOTE: Fall internship: Since the Fall semester is many months away, you may not be able to make the above deadline.
+If circumstances won't allow you to submit your proposal by March 28th, you must submit a DRAFT proposal to the Internship Coordinator to explain the situation.
 This will allow the Department to save a seat for you in MGMT 489.